vmware-archive/go-reminders/README.md

 # Dependencies
 This service requires a valid Go language environment and gnu make.

+When utilizing the vRO capabilities, the service depends on the vRO workflow to provide a valid database host, admin login  and login password where the admin user has rights to create a database and tables.

 # License and Author
 Copyright: Copyright (c) 2015 VMware, Inc. All Rights Reserved